hikreschool/hello-dogecoin/README.md

 # App Challenge Week 11 - Hello Dogecoin
 **Deadline: Friday**

-This is a step-by-step app challenges that guides you through the entire process of the App Challenge
+This is a step-by-step challenge that guides you through the entire process of the App Challenge.

 **Important: Aside from the previous App Challenges, you will also be using what you've learned from hands-on activities**